techidaily/site-iphone-location/source/_posts/in-2024-find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-xr-drfone-by-drfone-virtual-ios.md

 iTools ios 14 is designed as a powerful file management tool for all iPhones.
 Also, it is a greta choice to get your location spoofed on your Apple iPhone XR.
 But still, there are many virtual location issues that can break your comfort and lead you to disappointment.
 However, the problem can be effectively resolved with the help of Dr.Fone – Virtual Location (iOS) as it is the best alternative to iTools.
 Hence, use this perfect tool to resolve your iTools not work with ios 14 in the best possible manner.

 <ins class="adsbygoogle"
      style="display:block"
+     data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
+     data-ad-slot="1223367746"></ins>
+<ins class="adsbygoogle"
+     style="display:block"
+     data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="8358498916"
      data-ad-format="auto"
      data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://iphone-location.techidaily.com/how-to-change-your-location-on-apple-iphone-7-plus-drfone-by-drfone-virtual-ios/"><u>How to Change Your Location on Apple iPhone 7 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/hide-location-on-apple-iphone-14-pro-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>Hide location on Apple iPhone 14 Pro and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-fix-the-apple-iphone-12-mini-gps-not-working-issue-drfone-by-drfone-virtual-ios/"><u>How to Fix the Apple iPhone 12 mini GPS not Working Issue | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-5-ways-change-your-home-address-in-googleapple-map-on-apple-iphone-11ipad-drfone-by-drfone-virtual-ios/"><u>In 2024, 5 Ways Change Your Home Address in Google/Apple Map on Apple iPhone 11/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-6s-plus-waze-drfone-by-drfone-virtual-ios/"><u>In 2024, 7 Fixes to No GPS - Showing Approximate Location on Apple iPhone 6s Plus Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-5-ways-change-your-home-address-in-googleapple-map-on-apple-iphone-12-miniipad-drfone-by-drfone-virtual-ios/"><u>In 2024, 5 Ways Change Your Home Address in Google/Apple Map on Apple iPhone 12 mini/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-15-plus-waze-drfone-by-drfone-virtual-ios/"><u>In 2024, 7 Fixes to No GPS - Showing Approximate Location on Apple iPhone 15 Plus Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-view-gpx-files-online-and-offline-solutions-of-apple-iphone-12-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How to View GPX Files Online and Offline Solutions Of Apple iPhone 12 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-4-effective-methods-fake-gps-location-on-apple-iphone-11ipad-drfone-by-drfone-virtual-ios/"><u>In 2024, 4 Effective Methods Fake GPS Location on Apple iPhone 11/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-enable-disable-and-change-safari-location-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>How to Enable, Disable, and Change Safari Location on Apple iPhone 6 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/why-does-itools-virtual-location-not-work-for-apple-iphone-14ipad-solved-drfone-by-drfone-virtual-ios/"><u>Why Does iTools Virtual Location Not Work For Apple iPhone 14/iPad?
+Solved | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-see-someones-location-on-apple-iphone-se-drfone-by-drfone-virtual-ios/"><u>How to See Someones Location on Apple iPhone SE | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-quick-steps-to-change-weather-location-on-apple-iphone-8-drfone-by-drfone-virtual-ios/"><u>In 2024, Quick Steps to Change Weather Location on Apple iPhone 8 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/hide-location-on-apple-iphone-15-pro-max-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>Hide location on Apple iPhone 15 Pro Max and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-change-your-location-on-apple-iphone-6-drfone-by-drfone-virtual-ios/"><u>How to Change Your Location on Apple iPhone 6 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-fix-the-apple-iphone-xs-max-gps-not-working-issue-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Fix the Apple iPhone XS Max GPS not Working Issue | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/why-does-itools-virtual-location-not-work-for-apple-iphone-13-proipad-solved-drfone-by-drfone-virtual-ios/"><u>Why Does iTools Virtual Location Not Work For Apple iPhone 13 Pro/iPad?
+Solved | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-xs-max-waze-drfone-by-drfone-virtual-ios/"><u>7 Fixes to No GPS - Showing Approximate Location on Apple iPhone XS Max Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-change-your-location-on-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>How to Change Your Location on Apple iPhone 14 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/does-pokegoplusplus-still-work-on-apple-iphone-6sipad-drfone-by-drfone-virtual-ios/"><u>Does PokeGo++ still work on Apple iPhone 6s/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/hide-location-on-apple-iphone-xr-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>Hide location on Apple iPhone XR and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-double-location-dongle-all-to-know-about-apple-iphone-xipad-gps-spoofing-drfone-by-drfone-virtual-ios/"><u>In 2024, Double Location Dongle All to Know About Apple iPhone X/iPad GPS Spoofing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-se-drfone-by-drfone-virtual-ios/"><u>In 2024, Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone SE | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-11-pro-waze-drfone-by-drfone-virtual-ios/"><u>7 Fixes to No GPS - Showing Approximate Location on Apple iPhone 11 Pro Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/quick-steps-to-change-weather-location-on-apple-iphone-se-2020-drfone-by-drfone-virtual-ios/"><u>Quick Steps to Change Weather Location on Apple iPhone SE (2020) | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-change-your-location-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>How to Change Your Location on Apple iPhone 6 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-7-drfone-by-drfone-virtual-ios/"><u>Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 7 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 14 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-13-pro-maxipad-drfone-by-drfone-virtual-ios/"><u>In 2024, A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone 13 Pro Max/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-pokegoplusplus-still-work-on-apple-iphone-12ipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does PokeGo++ still work on Apple iPhone 12/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-change-your-location-on-apple-iphone-14-plus-drfone-by-drfone-virtual-ios/"><u>How to Change Your Location on Apple iPhone 14 Plus | Dr.fone</u></a></li>
+<li><a href="https://ai-editing-video.techidaily.com/adding-a-spooky-shadow-effect-with-filmora-for-2024/"><u>Adding a Spooky Shadow Effect with Filmora for 2024</u></a></li>
+<li><a href="https://ai-editing-video.techidaily.com/in-2024-if-you-are-looking-forward-to-make-attractive-and-customized-slideshows-lightroom-is-one-of-the-best-options-that-you-can-consider/"><u>In 2024, If You Are Looking Forward to Make Attractive and Customized Slideshows, Lightroom Is One of the Best Options that You Can Consider</u></a></li>
+<li><a href="https://ai-video-editing.techidaily.com/how-to-create-a-glitch-text-effect-for-2024/"><u>How to Create a Glitch Text Effect for 2024</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-how-to-activate-and-use-life360-ghost-mode-on-poco-x5-drfone-by-drfone-virtual-android/"><u>In 2024, How To Activate and Use Life360 Ghost Mode On Poco X5 | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/pokemon-go-cooldown-chart-on-motorola-g54-5g-drfone-by-drfone-virtual-android/"><u>Pokémon Go Cooldown Chart On Motorola G54 5G | Dr.fone</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-change-video-dimensions-quickly-and-easily/"><u>Updated 2024 Approved Change Video Dimensions Quickly and Easily</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/a-quick-guide-to-honor-magic-5-frp-bypass-instantly-by-drfone-android/"><u>A Quick Guide to Honor Magic 5 FRP Bypass Instantly</u></a></li>
+<li><a href="https://ai-voice-clone.techidaily.com/new-review-of-lazlive-live-selling-platform-with-guide/"><u>New Review of LazLive Live Selling Platform With Guide</u></a></li>
+<li><a href="https://location-social.techidaily.com/does-samsung-galaxy-z-flip-5-have-find-my-friends-drfone-by-drfone-virtual-android/"><u>Does Samsung Galaxy Z Flip 5 Have Find My Friends? | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/catchemall-celebrate-national-pokemon-day-with-virtual-location-on-vivo-v30-drfone-by-drfone-virtual-android/"><u>CatchEmAll Celebrate National Pokémon Day with Virtual Location On Vivo V30 | Dr.fone</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/in-2024-how-many-attempts-to-unlock-apple-iphone-12-drfone-by-drfone-ios/"><u>In 2024, How Many Attempts To Unlock Apple iPhone 12 | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/how-to-change-infinix-hot-30i-lock-screen-password-by-drfone-android/"><u>How To Change Infinix Hot 30i Lock Screen Password?</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/locked-out-of-iphone-8-5-ways-to-get-into-a-locked-iphone-8-drfone-by-drfone-ios/"><u>Locked Out of iPhone 8?
+5 Ways to get into a Locked iPhone 8 | Dr.fone</u></a></li>
+<li><a href="https://techidaily.com/full-guide-to-hard-reset-your-honor-90-drfone-by-drfone-reset-android-reset-android/"><u>Full Guide to Hard Reset Your Honor 90 | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/hacks-to-do-pokemon-go-trainer-battles-for-vivo-y27-5g-drfone-by-drfone-virtual-android/"><u>Hacks to do pokemon go trainer battles For Vivo Y27 5G | Dr.fone</u></a></li>
+<li><a href="https://android-frp.techidaily.com/hassle-free-ways-to-remove-frp-lock-on-motorola-edge-2023-phones-withwithout-a-pc-by-drfone-android/"><u>Hassle-Free Ways to Remove FRP Lock on Motorola Edge 2023 Phones with/without a PC</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-why-your-whatsapp-location-is-not-updating-and-how-to-fix-on-vivo-s17-drfone-by-drfone-virtual-android/"><u>In 2024, Why Your WhatsApp Location is Not Updating and How to Fix On Vivo S17 | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/what-is-fake-gps-location-pro-and-is-it-good-on-itel-a60-drfone-by-drfone-virtual-android/"><u>What is Fake GPS Location Pro and Is It Good On Itel A60? | Dr.fone</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/in-2024-a-step-by-step-guide-on-using-adb-and-fastboot-to-remove-frp-lock-from-your-tecno-pova-5-pro-by-drfone-android/"><u>In 2024, A Step-by-Step Guide on Using ADB and Fastboot to Remove FRP Lock from your Tecno Pova 5 Pro</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-gopro-video-editing-for-everyone-a-simple-free-and-fun-approach/"><u>New In 2024, GoPro Video Editing for Everyone A Simple, Free, and Fun Approach</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/in-2024-how-samsung-galaxy-s23-fe-mirror-screen-to-pc-drfone-by-drfone-android/"><u>In 2024, How Samsung Galaxy S23 FE Mirror Screen to PC? | Dr.fone</u></a></li>
+<li><a href="https://techidaily.com/complete-tutorial-for-gionee-f3-pro-hard-reset-drfone-by-drfone-reset-android-reset-android/"><u>Complete Tutorial for Gionee F3 Pro Hard Reset | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/authentication-error-occurred-on-poco-c51-here-are-10-proven-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Authentication Error Occurred on Poco C51?
+Here Are 10 Proven Fixes | Dr.fone</u></a></li>
+<li><a href="https://ai-vdieo-software.techidaily.com/2024-approved-complete-guide-to-choose-movie-maker-android-app/"><u>2024 Approved Complete Guide to Choose Movie Maker Android App</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/5-most-effective-methods-to-unlock-iphone-se-in-lost-mode-drfone-by-drfone-ios/"><u>5 Most Effective Methods to Unlock iPhone SE in Lost Mode | Dr.fone</u></a></li>
+</ul></div>